-Just announced: WWF Forestry Expert to join June Amazon departure.
+Just announced: WWF expert guides to join May, June & October cruises.

 Naturalist guides will teach you about the famous pink river dolphin.

 Named in honor of a British queen, the Victoria water lily of the Amazon can grow to nearly 10 feet in diameter.

 Keep an eye out for flamboyantly plumed hoatzins.

 From the sky, the Amazon looks like a lush, green blanket stretching as far as the eye can see, with silver ribbons snaking across it.
 But on the ground, the world’s largest rain forest and its rivers comprise a complex realm where even the teeniest insect, seemingly invasive vine and inhibited bird all serve important roles.